Chapter 2:

 *Kagayaku climbs into the carriage.

-And the carriage moves along the stone road leading out of the sanctuary.
+*And the carriage rolls down the stone path leading out of the sanctuary.

 *Leaves fall slowly.